chloealbright/DevHiveMind/Databases/DataView Types of View.md

 ---
 tags:
+  - query
+  - obsidian
 author:
   - jacgit18
+Comments: This documentation highlights the most common views of data view.
 Status: Capture
 Started:
 EditDate:
 Relates:
-Comments: This documentation highlights the most common views of data view.
 ---
 DataView in Obsidian supports various types of views that allow you to visualize and manipulate structured data within your notes.
 The primary views include: